gabrielmcg/Docker-docs/ops/test.md

 </p>

-<p class="p">More information on configuring Sysdig and running the relevant playbooks can be found in the section <a class="xref" href="#deploying-sysdig">Deploying Sysdig monitoring</a>.
+<p class="p">For more information on configuring Sysdig and running the relevant playbooks, see the section <a class="xref" href="#deploying-sysdig">Deploying Sysdig monitoring</a>.
 </p>